daztaylor/workbydaz/src/posts/the-planning-inspectorate.md

 tags:
   - Product
 ---
 Three week secondment in Bristol as the UX/UI designer for four Google Ventures style ‘Design Sprints’.
-Set within two teams planned out and deliver working prototypes for the digital transformation of the government department.
+Set within two teams to plan, design and deliver working prototypes for the digital transformation of the government organisation.

 * 4 separate Design Sprints
-* Collaborated with Inspectors, Directors, Senior Managers, Delivery Managers,
+* Collaborated with Civil Servants, Inspectors, Directors, Senior Managers and Delivery Managers,
-* Presented initial concepts to stakeholders, directors and members of staff which have been taken forward to inform the technology stack and costing.
+* Presented initial concepts to Stakeholders, Directors and members of staff were then taken forward to inform the technology stack and costing.

 #### The MVP prototype